sheeshpaul/webcomponents-redux/README.md

 **mapStateToProps(oldState, newState)**

-The Web Component class implements the mapStateToProps function.
-The mapStateToProps function is called by the Redux binding logic whenever there a state change.
+The Web Component class implements the mapStateToProps function to get notified of state change.

+The first time mapStateToProps function is called, is during connectedCallback lifecycle.
+After that on any state change, the mapStateToProps function is called.

 **Arguments**

 `oldState`: The old state object.
-The oldState is undefined, when mapStateToProps is called first time upon store connect
+The oldState is undefined, when mapStateToProps is called first time during connectedCallback lifecycle

 `newState`: The new state object